LonkTheBonk/Brandon_BSE_Project/index.md

 # NeoPixel Ring Lamp
 <!-- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails! -->

-In this project, I utilized an Arduino Uno to light up four NeoPixel ring lamps with special animations.
+In this project, I utilized an Arduino Uno to light up four NeoPixel ring lights with special animations.
 (Will continue with further milestones)

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|